First Overtone Mode in the Ringdown Signal of GW231028: Method

 Our analysis models the ringdown signal as a superposition of \acp{QNM}, which are the characteristic oscillations of the remnant \ac{BH}.
 Each \ac{QNM}, indexed by angular numbers $(\ell,m)$ and an overtone number $n=0,1,2\ldots$, is a damped sinusoid.
 Assuming that the remnant is a Kerr \ac{BH}, the oscillation frequency $f_{\ell m n}$\footnote{By default, the oscillation frequency $f_{\ell m n}$ and final mass $M_f$ are all defined in the detector frame.} and damping time $\tau_{\ell m n}$ of every mode are uniquely determined by the remnant's redshifted mass $M_f$ and dimensionless spin $\chi_f$ \citep{Leaver:1985ax, Berti:2005ys, Berti:2009kk}.
 The other two parameters describing each mode are its amplitude $A_{\ell m n}$ and phase $\phi_{\ell m n}$.

-The complete \ac{TD} waveform is constructed from the contributions of all excited modes through its polarization components, $h_+(t)$ and $h_\times(t)$:
+The complete time-domain waveform is constructed from the contributions of all excited modes through its polarization components, $h_+(t)$ and $h_\times(t)$:

 where the complex frequency is given by $\Omega_{\ell m n} = 2\pi f_{\ell m n} + i/\tau_{\ell m n}$.
 The term ${}_{-2}Y_{\ell m}(\iota,\delta)$ represents the spin-weighted spherical harmonics (of spin weight $-2$), which depend on the inclination angle $\iota$ between the \ac{BH}'s spin axis and the line of sight.
 The azimuth angle $\delta$ is set to zero, as it is degenerate with the mode phases.
-We use spherical harmonics as an approximation for the spheroidal harmonics, which provides the useful symmetry $h_{\ell m} = (-1)^\ell h_{\ell -m}^*$ (the asterisk denotes complex conjugation).
+We use spherical harmonics as an approximation for the spheroidal harmonics, which provides the useful time-domain symmetry $h_{\ell m}(t) = (-1)^\ell h^*_{\ell -m}(t)$ (the asterisk denotes complex conjugation).
+We have explicitly verified that this approximation is robust and does not alter our main conclusions.
+A detailed comparison with a general spheroidal model is provided in the Appendix \ref{appen:b}.

 For the analysis of GW231028, we employ the $\fs$ method, a framework that enhances computational efficiency by analytically maximizing the likelihood function over the linear parameters of the model (the amplitudes and phases of the \acp{QNM}).
 The effectiveness and reliability of this approach for ringdown studies have been demonstrated in prior works \citep{Wang:2024jlz,Wang:2024yhb}.
 The specific implementation used here--including the preprocessing of strain data, the noise estimation technique, and the methods for reconstructing posterior samples and computing Bayesian evidence--is identical to the validated pipeline detailed in \citet{Wang:2025rvn}.